dalsontws/HackBJ/README.md

 * Neural network scaffolding powered by Keras with Tensorflow.
 * Convolutional Neural Network (CNN) deep learning architecture is from this [research paper](https://github.com/oarriaga/face_classification/blob/master/report.pdf).
 * Pretrained Keras model and much of the OpenCV code provided by GitHub user [oarriaga](https://github.com/oarriaga).

+Future Improvement
+## Baby crying will last more than 93 seconds (Factor these facts to get more accurate baby cry detection)